AntIT-1/Network-files-and-permissions/README.md

 <h1>Network File Shares and Permissions</h1>
 In this tutorial I will demonstrate how to  share out resources over the network.
-When can create folders and allow certain users to have access to them.
+We can create folders and allow certain users to have access to them.